 There is a garden on the boathouse campus, and kids can have a good time by taking a ride on the mini train or going for a horse ride.
-The other attractions for kids include a horror house and dashing cars (a.k.a. bumper cars).
+The other attractions for kids include a horror house and dashing cars (also known as bumper cars).
 There is a wax museum near the lake with lifelike wax replicas of famous personalities.

 3. Rose GardenClick thumbnail to view full-size

-It has an observation platform, the Nila Maadam on the slopes to have a good view of the rose garden.
-Nila Maadam (in Tamil) refers to an ancient structure resembling a terraced patio in old palaces for the exclusive use of Royal families.
+It has an observation platform, the Nila Maadam on the slopes, to have a good view of the rose garden.
+Nila Maadam (in Tamil) refers to an ancient structure resembling a terraced patio in old palaces for the exclusive use of royal families.
 The Nila Maadam in the rose garden has a raised platform and open sides to give a good view of the garden.
-This Nila Maadam isn't just for royalty, either—any and all are welcome there.
+This Nila Maadam isn’t just for royalty, all are welcome there.

 4. Doddabetta PeakClick thumbnail to view full-size

 Doddabetta is the highest peak in Tamil Nadu and is topped with a telescope house to attract tourists.
 From there, visitors can enjoy spectacular views of the surrounding landscapes.
-I recommend planning a visit in the evening so that you can witness the sunset from this high point, clouds permitting.
+I recommend planning a visit in the evening to witness the sunset from this high point, clouds permitting.

 Ardent tea lovers will enjoy another attraction near Doddabetta peak in the form of a tea museum.
 There, one can learn about the various kinds of tea leaves used across the world.
 When one gets to see tea being made in CTC machines, it demystifies the tea-making process.
 CTC is an abbreviation for cut, twist and curl.